 Mid-range: For $150 to $180 is a variety of drywall lifts that will work for most home jobs.
 The quality is typically better and some of the lifts may be able to handle 4’ x 16’ sheets of drywall.

-Expensive: Above $180 is where most high-end lifts fall.
+Expensive: Over $180 is where most high-end lifts fall.
 These lifts often have rotating heads and 15-foot height limits, which may be more than you need for your home.

 Q. Will a drywall lift hold a panel of drywall securely against a vertical wall?